Table of Contents[Hide][Show]

 There’s an ongoing debate about whether chemicals in deodorants and antiperspirants can damage your breast health.
 One study found aluminum in cancerous breast tissue removed during a mastectomy.
 The aluminum concentration was higher in tissue near the armpit.

 Since many commercial deodorants also contain parabens and estrogen-mimicking chemicals that may also impact breast health, it’s best to avoid them if you can.
-There are lots of natural, inexpensive, effective deodorant options on the market that do not contain any of these chemicals.
+There are lots of natural, inexpensive, effective deodorant options on the market that don’t any of these chemicals.
+Here’s a natural mineral deodorant I helped formulate if you want to buy one.

 You can also make your own deodorant right at home using one of my easy recipes: